Financial-Times/origami-website/_tutorials/new-component/docs/tutorials/create-a-new-component-part-8.md

 Although Origami components use Bower to install dependencies, developer dependencies may be installed using the [NPM](https://www.npmjs.com/) package manager, as seen in `package.json`.
 Rules for package management are defined in the [package management section of the specification](https://origami.ft.com/spec/v1/components/#package-management).

 Although Origami components are authored using Bower, components are published to NPM so projects which use Origami may choose to use NPM over Bower ([but we still recommended Bower for now](https://origami.ft.com/docs/tutorials/npm/)).
 We'll discuss how components are published to NPM later.

+@todo add a table of contents
+@todo check the intro and outro of each part flows
+@todo setout expectations of prior knowledge and check they are correct